solidsnk86/portfolioWeb/README.md

 - `This is my web portfolio in React with NextJs 14`

-* Tools I have used:
+* Tools and frames I have used:

 [![React](https://img.shields.io/badge/React-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)](https://reactjs.org/)